AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 | `options`                    | `AstroNvim/astrocore` | `options`                   |
 | `text_icons`                 | `AstroNvim/astroui`   | `text_icons`                |

-v3 keys configured in new ways in v4:
+v3 keys which are now handled entirely by the user in their configuration.
+Here are examples for where the configuration goes in the provided starter template:

 | `user/init.lua` table key | Starter Template Migration                                                                                                    |
 | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |